icyleaf/hpr/docs/en/quickstart.md

 > About more params check [Configuration](configuration?id=basic_auth-接口认证) page.

+1. Create a data directory on a suitable volume on your host system. e.g. **/my/own/hprdir**.
-Then set some optional `ENV` variables if you need in `docker-compose.yml`:
+2. Set some optional `ENV` variables if you need in `docker-compose.yml`:

 ```yaml
 version: '2'